International Students Immigration Blog

 • Advantages: Enables students to continue their previous work while completing their academic program at affordable tuition.

 Interested in extending your F1 work authorization with Day 1 CPT?
-Contact us for free and customized consultation!
+Contact us for a free and customized consultation!

 L1 visa